ye-kyaw-thu/error-overflow/chatting-about-religious-with-ChatGPT4.md

 The principles of Ahimsa, Aparigraha, and Asteya in Jainism have given rise to a unique ethical framework.
 This framework not only guides the personal lives of Jains but also has broader societal implications, advocating for a world marked by peace, sustainability, and fairness.

+## Question: 12

+Great!
+I was reading your writings.
+OK.
+Keep writing for followings:

+6. Jainism in the Modern World

+6.1 The Role of Jainism in Contemporary Society

+6.2 Challenges and Future of Jainism